Essential Tips for Heating Concrete in Winter

 • In low-humidity regions, steam can be pumped into the compound around the concrete to prevent it from drying out too fast.

 • Wait until all bleed water has evaporated before finishing.
 Bleeding takes a while to occur because concrete poured and placed in cold temperatures has a lengthy setting and curing time.
-Take precaution, because compared to regular concrete placement, it is expected that more water will bleed than usual.
+Take precaution, because in comparison to regular concrete placement, water can bleed more than usual.

-• Verify the temperature using a wireless real-time monitoring sensor like SmartRock, while the concrete is being cured.
+• Verify the temperature using a wireless real-time monitoring sensor like SmartRock while the concrete is curing.
 Make sure the temperature of the concrete is conserving at least 40 degrees Fahrenheit for its curing period.
-Using SmartRock’s cloud-based dashboard, Giatec 360, temperature gradients can also be easier analyzed.
+Additionally, easily analyze temperature gradients using SmartRock’s cloud-based dashboard, Giatec 360.

 • When actively heating concrete in the winter you have to take caution of concrete cooling too rapidly.
 To prevent this slowly lower the temperatures around the concrete or by covering them with blankets.
 There is a prolonged period of gradual cooling of days and maybe weeks when working with large structures.
 Its important to not move or remove blankets constantly as temperature differentials build up in different levels of concrete leading to gradual cracking.